 Mechanics 2.
 Applied Mechanics.
 Co-planar force systems, graphical and analytic methods, application to determination of stresses in common trusses and cranes; Friction, determination of Centroids and Moments of Inertia.
 Rectilinear, Curvilinear and Rotational motion of particles and solid bodies; Work, Energy and Power.
 Impulse of Momentum.

 TEXT: Applied Mechanics, Poorman, (McGraw-Hill).
+Three hours a week. two semesters.

 PHILOSOPHY

 Philosophy 1.